 The developer intends to explore options for making the community fossil fuel free with rooftop and on-site solar parking canopy arrays.
-The property will be serviced by private wells under the regulation of a MA DEP Public Water Supply and a MA Title V compliant septic system.
-There are wetlands on site and the buildings and improvements will be outside of the required 50' buffer zone.
+The property will be serviced by water and sewer from the North Sherborn Water/Sewer District.
+There are wetlands on site and the buildings and improvements will be outside of the locally required 100' buffer zone.